Why Baseboards Become Moldy After Leaks

 Moisture Moves Through Materials by Capillary Action

 Water does not only move downward.
-It can also travel sideways and upward through materials in a process called capillary action.
-This allows moisture to spread into areas that were never directly exposed to water.
+It can also travel sideways and upward through small pores and gaps in a process called capillary action.
+This allows moisture to spread into areas that were never directly covered by standing water.

 Capillary movement allows water to: